xristos3490/wordpress-lamma/readme.md

 # Lamma - WordPress Local Development CLI

-Lamma is a versatile command-line interface (CLI) tool designed for effortless WordPress site management on your local machine.
+Lamma is a command-line interface tool designed for effortless WordPress site management on your local machine.
 With its lightweight and flexible features tailored to the Nginx server, Lamma simplifies site creation, theme and plugin management, and site removal tasks.

 ## Prerequisites

 Before harnessing the power of Lamma, ensure that the following software is installed on your system:

-- **Node.js v16**: Lamma relies on Node.js, so you'll need version 16 or newer.
+- **NodeJS**: Lamma relies on Node.js, so you'll need version 16 or newer.
 Download it from nodejs.org.

 - **Homebrew**: You can streamline package installations with Homebrew.
 To get Homebrew, open your terminal and execute this command: